miscavel/ht_module_federation/ARCHITECTURE_COMPARISON.md

 ## Conclusion

+While both approaches have trade-offs, the deciding factor is **Version Management**:
+1.  **Decoupled Lifecycles**: Module Federation architecture allows Core, WMS, and ASRS modules to be released and upgraded independent of each other.
+The NPM package approach means a minimum of 2 releases is required each time a module is updated (the "module"'s release and the "host app"'s release), and it may be tricky to resolve the version dependency due to the diamond dependency problem.
-For the scenario of **independent mono-repos** and **Docker-based composition**, **Module Federation** is the superior choice.
-It allows the infrastructure (Docker/Nginx) to define the application composition rather than the build tool (Webpack/Vite), enabling true independent lifecycles for Core, WMS, and ASRS.
+2.  **Infrastructure Composition**: It allows the infrastructure (Docker/Nginx) to define the application composition rather than the build tool (Webpack/Vite).
+This aligns perfectly with the requirement to deploy different combinations (Core+WMS vs Core+ASRS vs Core+WMS+ASRS) without maintaining multiple build configurations.

+By accepting the complexity of runtime integration, we gain the agility of independent releases, which is critical for high-velocity teams working in separate repositories.